cloudblue/connect-workflows/webhooks/s-a-disabled.md

 Disabled webhooks can be enabled or removed if necessary
 ## Prerequisites
 A new webhook object with the selected **Disabled** option.
-A webhook object in the [Enabled](s-b-enabled.html) state that should be deactivated.
+Alternatively, a webhook object in the [Enabled](s-b-enabled.html) state that should be deactivated.
 ## Transferable statuses
 Once your webhook is successfully activated, it is assigned to the [Enabled](s-b-enabled.html) state.
 ## Associated transitions